EOS-Ghostbusters/EOS-Utilities/syncthing/README.md

     </device>
 ```

+Change the `name` setting to the desired name for your device.

 Change the `address` setting to `tcp://<Wireguard-IP-address>:<port>`.
 You can leave out `:<port>` if you are hosting the service on the default port (22000).

-You can also add the `allowedNetworks` setting.
-For the trusted network, this will look like this: `<allowedNetworks>172.16.0.0/12</allowedNetworks>`
+You can also add the `allowedNetwork` setting.
+For the trusted network, this will look like this: `<allowedNetwork>172.16.0.0/12</allowedNetwork>`

 Given this value, `syncthing` will:
 - Allow connections from the device from addresses in the specified networks.